bastings/nlp1-2017-projects/dep-parser/README.md

 * **Sources for word embeddings**:
   * [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) has an implementation of [Word2Vec](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) that you can use to make your own word embeddings.
   * [GloVe](https://nlp.stanford.edu/projects/glove/) are perhaps the best vector representations for words available.
 You can download them in all kinds of dimensions.
   * [Dependency-base word embeddings](https://levyomer.wordpress.com/2014/04/25/dependency-based-word-embeddings/) (see [here](http://www.aclweb.org/anthology/P14-2050) for the paper) are like Word2Vec, but with the big difference that context here is not defined as "nearby in linear distance" but as "nearby in a syntactic tree".
 Simple example: in the parse for *I prefer the morning flight through Denver* (see above), the word *flight* has a linear distance of 3 from the word *prefer*, but a syntactic distance of just 1.
 This gives embeddings that are more effective at capturing syntactic information than regular the type of word embeddings described above.
-Looking at the effect this has could be an interesting experiment to perform with your finished parser!
+Looking at the effect this has could be an interesting experiment to perform with your finished parser! **Note:** the only downside is that these embeddings are only available for download in dimension 300 (which is rather big for our purpose!).

 * **[Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network)** (RNNs) and in particular **[LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory)**
-  * (LSTM stands for *Long short-term memory*.
-For clarity: an LSTM is a special type of RNN).
+  * LSTM stands for *Long short-term memory*.
+For clarity: an LSTM is a special type of RNN.
   * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy.
   * [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) on Christopher Olah's blog.
   * [These lecture notes](http://cs224d.stanford.edu/lecture_notes/notes4.pdf) from the Stanford course Deep Learning for NLP.